zonesql/zonesql/README.md

 The ZoneSQL full uncompiled  source can be downloaded using the following 2 commands.
 First clone the git repository.
-This will pull the repo into a ./zonesql/ directory:
+This will pull the repo into a ./zonesql directory:

     git clone https://github.com/zonesql/zonesql.git

-From here, run the following command to pull down all required dependencies:
+From here, run the following command to pull down all required third party git repo dependencies such as dojo, ace editor, dgrid etc into the ./zonesql/src/ directory

     bower install ./zonesql

-This will result in a local ZoneSQL package with full uncompiled source code including all of it's dependencies.
-The bower install command will pull in third party git repos such as dojo, ace editor, dgrid into the /src/ directory.
+This will result in a local ZoneSQL installation with full uncompiled source code including all of it's dependencies.

 The following script is also supplied which will use the dojo tool to compile the source js into a /dist/ directory should you wish to compile your changes: